- Vegetables

 Scarlet Ohno Turnip

-Gorgeous red turnips for pickling are only half the story.
-I don't even harvest the roots most of the time, although they are excellent.
-I just like the greens so much that I keep picking them--glossy-smooth, mild, and juicy, with no rough hairy texture, and an excellent flavor.
+Back!
+Gorgeous red turnips are only half the story.
+These are also worth growing for the leaves--glossy-smooth, mild, and juicy, with excellent flavor.
 I hope you'll give these a try.
 Since I live in zone 7 and turnips overwinter for me, I've been planting more turnips lately and less kale.
-They grow faster, they are more tender, and the flavor is more complex.
-And, the flower shoots in spring are sweeter than kale shoots, sweeter than broccoli, and more tender than either.
+They grow faster, they are more tender, and I get big harvests in a short time.
+Turnip greens have a flavor that's bold but complex, and goes well with cheese, cured meats, curries, and other rich flavors.
+The flower shoots in spring are sweet, tender and prolific.
 Plus they have a nice purple-red-or-pink color.
-It was only after I had been eating the shoots for about a month this spring that I remembered that the Italians have bred a whole class of vegetables that are turnips meant for overwintering and eating as flowering shoots with leaves.
-That's what spring raab and rappini are--turnips bred for a big crop of flower shoots in spring.
-(Turnips are Brassica rapa.
-Regular broccoli are Brassica oleracea.)
-This strain is Frank Morton's re-selection of a Japanese red turnip, selected with smooth productive greens in mind.
+This strain is Frank Morton's re-selection of a Japanese red turnip, selected with smooth, hairless productive greens in mind in addition to round crunchy roots.
 45 days greens, 55 days roots.
+OSSI pledged open source variety, grown for us by the breeder.
 120 seeds